Georgia Pregnancy Risk Assessment Monitoring System (PRAMS)

-The Pregnancy Risk Assessment Monitoring System (PRAMS) is a statewide, ongoing, population-based survey that collects information on women who give birth in Georgia.
-GA PRAMS began in January 1993 and it supplements birth certificate data by collecting information on women's attitudes, experiences, and behaviors before, during, and after they deliver a live born infant.
+The Georgia Pregnancy Risk Assessment Monitoring System (PRAMS) is a Centers for Disease Control and Prevention (CDC)-funded research project conducted by the Georgia Department of Public Health (DPH) designed to collect information on mothers and babies.
+Georgia PRAMS began in January 1993 and supplements birth certificate data by providing information on women's attitudes, experiences, and behaviors before, during, and after the delivery of their live born infant.

 - Infant health care

 - Contraceptive use

 The remaining questions on the survey are chosen from a pretested list of standard questions developed by CDC.
 Georgia PRAMS includes expanded questions on prenatal care visits, breastfeeding, vaccination during pregnancy, postpartum depression, home visiting program visits during and after pregnancy, and infant safe sleep.
 Supplements may be developed to append to the end of the regular PRAMS survey and are used for a short period for data collection on topics of emerging concern.

 PRAMS sites often oversample subpopulations, also known as stratifying, to draw stronger conclusions about various factors of interest.
 Statistical weighting schemes account for the different sampling rates in different strata, allowing estimates from these groups to be combined to obtain state-level estimates that ultimately reflect the actual proportions of births attributed to these subpopulations.

 The PRAMS questionnaire is revised periodically.
 With each revision or phase of the questionnaire, some of the questions change.
 Although most indicators can be compared across phases, it is often easiest to analyze data within a single phase.
 Currently, the PRAMS questionnaire is in phase 8.